m1szty/m1szty/README.md

 - 👀 I’m interested in: nothing
 - 🌱 I’m currently learning: nothing
 - 💞️ I’m looking to collaborate with: nobody
-- 📫 How to reach me you: can't
+- 📫 How to reach me: you can't
 - 😄 Pronouns: none
 - ⚡ Fun fact: no